Hurricane Jose (2017): United States

 In advance of the storm, U.S. Geological Survey specialists across three states installed 17 storm-tide sensors – seven in Connecticut, seven in Massachusetts and three in Rhode Island – along shorelines likely to receive some large waves and storm surge from the storm to collect information about the storm's effects.
 The NHC issued a tropical storm warning for portions of the Atlantic coastline, including the Outer Banks in North Carolina, through Delmarva and the Jersey Shore.
 Tropical storm warnings were also issued for Long Island, and the coastline of Connecticut, Rhode Island, and Massachusetts.
 Storm surge warnings were also posted for Nantucket, Massachusetts and parts of the Outer Banks.

 On September 19, rough surf and swells from Jose flooded portions of the Outer Banks of North Carolina, causing road closures along sections of NC 12.
 Jose produced a storm surge along the Atlantic coast, with the highest rise recorded at 3.14 ft in Wachapreague, Virginia.
 The storm brought heavy winds and rain to Ocean City, Maryland on September 19, with large waves and strong currents flooding a parking lot at the Ocean City Inlet.
 Sand erosion at Assateague Island National Seashore forced the closure of two parking lots, but had otherwise negligible effects.
 On September 19, waves from Jose breached a dune and flooded a portion of Delaware Route 1 in Sussex County, Delaware, forcing the road to be closed and traffic detoured.
 Large waves from Jose caused beach erosion along the Jersey Shore.
 In North Wildwood, waves from the storm went over a seawall and high tide caused street flooding along the bay.
 Damage in North Wildwood reached an estimated $2 million.
 Flooding from Jose shut down Ocean Drive between Avalon and Sea Isle City.
 One person was found unconscious after being caught in a rip current in Asbury Park; she died in the hospital the following day.
+Rough waters in the Long Island Sound and Block Island Sound forced many Cross Sound Ferry trips on September 20 to be cancelled.

 While the storm meandered offshore, tropical storm conditions affected parts of coastal Massachusetts.
 On Nantucket, wind gusted to 62 mph, and rainfall at the airport reached 6.48 in.
-Rough seas prompted suspensions of ferry service to and from the island.
+Rough seas prompted suspension of ferry service to and from the island.
 Similar winds affected southern Martha's Vineyard.
 These conditions downed trees and power lines, disrupting travel and leaving more than 43,000 people without electricity.
 One tree fell on a car in Plymouth, and another struck a home and nearby shed in Norton.
 Overall damage was relatively light, amounting to $337,000.